candidtim/vagrant-appindicator/README.md

 # Attributions

-Main AppIndicator icon was originally distributed under [CC BY 3.0 license](http://creativecommons.org/licenses/by/3.0/).
+Main AppIndicator is a modified version of the icon originally distributed under [CC BY 3.0 license](http://creativecommons.org/licenses/by/3.0/).
 Icon made by Picol from [www.flaticon.com](http://www.flaticon.com)